michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 Checklist ['tʃeklist]: n. a list of items (names or tasks etc.) to be checked or consulted.

-You do not need to answer every question but just to pay attention applicable to you.
-Create a file with personal info, and upload along with tax documents.
+You do not need to answer every question but just to provide tax documents applicable to you, additionally provide a basic info not covered by tax documents.
+You can create a Google doc after you entered your link by clicking "+ New", or create your own simple word or text document and upload along with tax documents.
+Please do not imbed tax documents in the check list info doc.

 ### Are you a resident or nonresident?

 - Were you (or your spouse if married) a citizen, a permanent resident (green card holder), or a professional worker with an H-1B, L1 visa for the entire year of 2020?
-- If the answer to question is NO, please list your (and your spouse's if married) complete visa history in a format shown below:
+- If you have not been a resident for current year and prior year, please list your (and your spouse's if married) complete visa (status) history in a format shown below:

    -   20XX F1
    -   20XX F1
    -   20XX-01-01 - 20XX-09-30 F1
    -   20XX-10-01 - 20XX-12-31 H1B

-and be sure to provide information in "Nonresident" section of this checklist.
+and be sure to provide information in _Nonresident_ section at the end of this checklist.

 NB, Special benefit for married couple: if one spouse is a resident at the end of year 2020, you and your nonresident spouse can elect to file jointly as residents.